hpcleuven/VscDocumentation/source/leuven/breniac_quickstart.rst

 ---------------------

 Debugging an application on a busy cluster can sometimes pose a problem due to long queuing times.
-For this purpose, 4 nodes have been reserved as debugging nodes.
+For this purpose, 4 broadwell nodes have been reserved as debugging nodes.
 A few restrictions apply:

 - you can only submit a single debug job at the time,
 - the debug job can use at most 4 nodes, and